juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 })
 ```

-All I did here is remove all jsx and simply call the children function with the state we need.
+All we did here is remove all jsx from the view and simply call the children prop function with the state we need to expose.

 So now what I can do is this: